bernardoseven/Sample-App/README.md

 activated_at.
 **********************************
 Mailer Method:
+We can generate mailer just like a controller, and once a mailer is created, rails generates two templates views, a plain text view and a html view.
 **********************************
 **********************************
 * All the relevant information, comments and tecniques i'm learning about rails can be found